shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

-- Play with changing songs (?)
-- for Incidentals:
-  - "Learn how to notate tensions outside of the shape."
+- Add rhythmic note values to your reading at the keyboard.
-  - Marked as (T)heory
+- Was marked as (T)heory
-  - Introduce incidentals as a way of notating tensions outside of the shape (or mood?).
-  - "light / heavy" or "up, down, return-to" names are a way of abstracting the function of accidentals from a particular diatonic context. in this way, they pair with independent solfege.
+- Introduce rhythmic note symbols as subdivisions
+- Align different subdivisions with pulse dots, what looks best?
+-  And possible to remove pulse dots (abstracts away from regular note spacing)
-- update this wireframe
+- update this wireframe?

 **Wireframes**